Zubenna/platform-game/README.md

 The rules are simple
 1. Click once to jump over to another platform while running.
 2. Click twice for a double jump.
-3. Press down the mouse to maintain steady jump.
+3. Press down the mouse to maintain a steady jump.
 4. Jump and dodge the fire to stay alive.
 5. Jump on the platforms and do not fall.
 6. Collect the coins to increase your score.